2025 ACT Updates: Latest Changes to the Exam

 How to Study for the New ACT

 Studying for the enhanced ACT will be similar to studying for the current ACT.
-While new test prep options, including a full-length practice test, will be available in early 2025, current practice tests and ACT prep are still a great way to prepare.
+A new, full-length practice test is available on the ACT website, but current practice tests and ACT prep are still a great way to prepare.
 This is because the types of knowledge and skills measured on the new ACT will remain the same.

 Kaplan is the official ACT test prep provider and offers a wide range of ACT prep courses and resources to help students succeed on the exam, including: